Pattern-Projects/blender-ucd-project/README.md

 Solving the remaining errors and warnings is outside of the current scope of the project

+### CSS Validation
+The websites CSS was tested with W3's [Jigsaw](https://jigsaw.w3.org/css-validator/) CSS Validation Service.
+Many Errors and warnings were returned.
+These originate at the Bootstrap CSS files.
+Fixing these issues is outside the scope of the project.

 ### Performance

 Using Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) the website was tested for network performance.